bjahnke/FFX-Equip-Value-Calculator/README.md

 # FFX-WeaponArmor-Value-Calc
 Calculates the value of armor and weapons in Final Fantasy X based on abilities and slots attached.
+Based on the data provided by: https://gamefaqs.gamespot.com/ps2/197344-final-fantasy-x/faqs/16153

 Basic functionality complete.
 The user can specify the total number of ability slots 1 - 4, and a list of abilities less than or equal to the total specified within "equipment.txt".
 The script reads one ability per line so ensure that the abilities are listed in that fashion.
+If there is at least one open slot in the setup, the program will print a list of abilities and the added value they will bring if applied to the next open slot.
 The script doesn't account for extra whitespaces in the text file and is ability names are case sensitive.
 No real error handling if not used as intended.

 Improvements to be made: